Private Equity salary surveys – by job type and seniority (2019 Q4 update)

 This is the 6th annual survey of European private capital compensation, providing insight into base, bonus, and carry details by fund size, by investment strategy, and sorted by length of experience.

 This report by Preqin explores the compensation and employment trends emerging in the world of private capital.
 65% of firms expect to increase the size of their workforce in 2018, proving the demand for talent continues to grow.
-To receive the latest research reports and communications from Preqin direct to your inbox, click here to subscribe.

 This 20-page document by Page Executive provides important insights into salary and benefits packages for the banking and asset management industries.